 On demand load balancers can be created with or without attached VMs.
-Load balancers are defined within a blueprint and can be used for other deployments similarly to how on-demand networks can be used.
+Load balancers are defined within a cloud template and can be used for other deployments similarly to how on-demand networks can be used.
 At deploy time, a load balancer, virtual server, server pool, and monitor are added to NSX except with provider load balancers.
-A load balancer created without an attached VM in the blueprint is called a provider load balancer.
+A load balancer created without an attached VM in the cloud template is called a provider load balancer.
 When a provider load balancer is created in NSX, the virtual server, server pool, and monitor aren’t created until VMs are associated.
-The example in the screenshot shows a blueprint configured to create a provider load balancer.
+The example in the screenshot shows a cloud template configured to create a provider load balancer.
 You can add either a cloud agnostic load balancer or NSX load balancer to the canvas.
 The main difference is an NSX load balancer supports UDP in addition to TCP.
-The load balancer configuration is highlighted in blue on the YAML portion of the blueprint.
+The load balancer configuration is highlighted in blue on the YAML portion of the cloud template.

 Existing Load Balancers

 Existing load balancers are added from the network profile that is used for the deployment.
 Within the network profile choose Load Balancers -> Add Load Balancer and choose the discovered or deployed load balancers in your environment.
 Exactly like networks, Discovered origin means the load balancer was created manually or through other methods in NSX.
 A Deployed origin indicates the load balancer was deployed by Cloud Assembly.
 In the example, I choose the provider load balancer that was created using the first cloud template.
 You can also use constraint tags to determine the load balancer.
 If a load balancer is selected in the network profile and defined in the cloud template, as shown above, a new virtual server is created for the existing load balancer with the YAML configurations.